dexterklui/notes/Computer/WebDev/css.md

 ### pointer-events

-Specify under circumstances an element can become the target of pointer events.
+Attribute `pointer-events` specifies under which circumstances an element can become the target of pointer events.
 It can be useful to prevent user from selecting an element (e.g. drag-and-drop) or highlighting the text, for e.g. aesthetic purposes.

 | Value  | Description                                    |
 | ------ | ---------------------------------------------- |